 - Patch management policies;

 Guidance and policies like these help formalize expectations for users and IT personnel.
 Organizations should formally document any exceptions to official guidance and policies.

 CISA provides expert intrusion analysis and mitigation guidance to clients who lack in-house capability or require additional assistance with responding to a cyber incident.
 CISA supports federal departments and agencies, state and local governments, the private sector (industry and critical infrastructure asset owners and operators), academia, and international organizations.

-CISA also strongly recommends that organizations maintain current internal documentation related to the Election Infrastructure Questionnaire.
+CISA also strongly recommends that organizations maintain current internal documentation.
+(See Election Infrastructure Security Resource Guide.)
 CISA developed the questionnaire to assist organizational documentation of election infrastructure cybersecurity posture and to identify key interdependencies.